Gynecologic Oncology Fellowship

 The strengths of this Fellowship Program are both its research and clinical components.
 The research years provide dedicated time to acquiring basic investigational skills in a gynecologic oncology laboratory.
 Here, the fellow will learn the basics of hypothesis-driven research, grant preparation, and peer-review presentations and publication skills.
 During this time, the fellow has limited clinical assignments and devotes all his or her time to this research effort and the graduate course work required by ABOG.

-The clinical aspect of the program is remarkable for its diversity, exposure to patient care at Parkland Memorial Hospital and UT Southwestern University Hospitals.
+The clinical aspect of the program is remarkable for its diversity and exposure to patient care at Parkland Memorial Hospital and UT Southwestern University Hospitals.
 The strengths of the fellowship and its intent of academic preparation has been recognized by the National Cancer Institute, the American Cancer Society and its Texas Division in the form of awarded Clinical Oncology Fellowships.